nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 ![Screenshot of the quotes section's wireframe of the website using Balsamiq.](README-images/quotes-section-wireframe.png)

 The quotes section contained a heading, text content and one image.
 The size of the text and image was changing depending on what type of screen size the user had.
 For mobile, the image took half the height of the screen.
-For tablet, it was positioned on the right side of the screen while for laptop and desktop, the all content took the same height of the screen size and was positioned side by side.
+For tablet, it was positioned on the right side of the screen while for laptop and desktop, all content took the same height of the screen size and was positioned side by side.

 #### Subscribe section and Footer